 Along with getting the word out, you can use your power to protect animals by doing this:

 You're the client.
 You pay the bills.
-You have the right to ask your veterinarian to support devocalization bans--without loopholes!--and other humane laws.
+You're the client.
+You pay the bills.
+You have the right to expect the person treating your best friends to share your humane values.
+And you have the right to find another if he or she doesn't. ou have the right to ask your veterinarian to support devocalization bans--without loopholes!
 And you have the right to choose another vet if he or she won't.
 Devocalization is widely considered an act of animal cruelty.
 No vet should perform it.
 And no vet should sanction it with silence.